 - Both you and your supervisor must sign the form

-- Visit your campus Staffing Coordinator in Human Resources to submit the Confirmation of Student Employment and your New Hire Paperwork (see Step 6)
+Visit your campus Human Resources department at 156 William St. New York, NY or 235 Elm Rd.
+Briarcliff Manor, NY to submit the Confirmation of Student Employment and your New Hire Paperwork (see Step 6)

 Step 6: Student Completes New Hire Forms

 - Visit the Human Resources web site: Human Resources > Forms > Forms For New Hires (http://www.pace.edu/human-resources/form/forms-new-hires) to print the following forms for New Hires:

 - Employment Eligibility Verification I-9 Form

 - W-4 Employee’s Withholding Allowance Certificate